karimsoft/Starbucks_Capstone/README.md

 ├── Starbucks_Capstone_notebook.ipynb

 ```

+Datasets

+portfolio.json (10 offers x 6 fields) - metadata for each offer (duration, type, etc.)

+    id (str) - offer ID
+    offer_type (str) - type of offer (BOGO, discount, informational)
+    difficulty (int) - minimum required spend to complete an offer
+    reward (int) - reward given for completing an offer
+    duration (int) - time for offer to be open, in days
+    channels (list[str]) - web, email, mobile, social

+profile.json (17,000 users x 5 fields) - demographic data for each user

+    age (int) - age of the customer (missing values are encoded as 118)
+    became_member_on (int) - date when customer created an app account
+    gender (str) - gender of the customer (some entries contain 'O' for other rather than 'M' or 'F')
+    id (str) - customer ID
+    income (float) - customer's income

+transcript.json (306,534 transactions x 4 fields)- records for events (transactions, offers received, offers viewed, and offers completed)

+    event (str) - record description (transaction, offer received, offer viewed, etc.)
+    person (str) - customer ID
+    time (int) - time in hours since start of test (the data begins at time t = 0)
+    value - (dict) - either an offer ID or transaction amount depending on the record

 The *data* folder contains the 3 datasets provided by Udacity.

 The *Starbucks_Capstone_notebook.ipynb* is where all the analysis is.